sea-lab-wm/bee-tool/README.md

 Note: the binary files for OB, EB, and S2R in ```/github-app/models``` can be executed on Linux(64-bit).
 If you want to run it on other systems, you can download the binaries from  <a href="http://svmlight.joachims.org//">here</a>, and then train your own OB, EB, and S2R models.

+## License

+BEE is an open-source GitHub app that analyzes the issues that users submit to GitHub repositories.

+Copyright (C) 2020 Yang Song, Oscar Chaparro

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 ## Who develops BEE?

 BEE is developed by <a href="https://ysong10.github.io/">Yang Song</a> and <a href="http://ojcchar.github.io/">Oscar Chaparro</a> from the College of William & Mary.